 When you search for a degree programme by name or by part of the name the options in the list of degree programmes below the search field is narrowed down.
 After this you have to choose the degree programme from the list.

-Once your right to study has expired, your faculty can, upon application, grant you an extension to complete your studies.
+If your study right has already expired, your faculty can, upon application, grant you an extension to complete your studies.
 For an extension application, you must draw up a study plan aiming at graduation.
-You can apply for an extension in Sisu if you hold a valid study right.
+You can apply for an extension in Sisu if any of your study rights are still valid.
 If you do not have a valid study right, you can apply for an extension using the electronic form below.

 Things to notice before you apply for an extension to your study right

-You can apply for an extension only if you began your studies on or after 1 August 2005.
-This is because the legislation on the normative duration of studies only applies to the above students.
+Applying for extension only applies to you if your studies began on or after 1 August, 2005.
+This is because the legislation on the normative duration of studies only applies to these study rights.

 Do not apply for an extension before you can, and intend to, study and complete your degree.